kongo2002/SharpXml/README.markdown

 Although *SharpXml* comes with built-in support of all basic .NET types there are two ways to modify its de-/serialization behavior.
-You can either add custom serialization and/or deserialization logic by registering serialization delegates for a specified type on the static `XmlConfig` class or you modify serialization of collections using the `XmlElementAttribute` in the `SharpXml.Common` namespace.
+You can either add custom serialization and/or deserialization logic by registering serialization delegates for a specified type on the static `XmlConfig` class or you can modify serialization of collections using the `XmlElementAttribute` in the `SharpXml.Common` namespace.